menandmice/micetro_docs/guides/user-manual/dns_records.rst

 IP Address Insights
 ^^^^^^^^^^^^^^^^^^^^
-Once you have entered/selected the IP address in the **Address** field, you'll be able to see some insights about the address and related objects.
+Once you have entered/selected the IP address in the **Address** field, you can see some insights about the address and related objects.
 These insights give you more information about the IP address and can help you understand its state better.

 .. image:: ../../images/create-DNS-record-ipam-insights-Micetro.png
      :width: 75%